OptimalLockdown/Covid19inEngland/docsource/Prediction.rst

         :title: Infected & Hospitalized

         .. image:: img/cumulative_confirmed.png
-        Data is referred to the day the specimen was collected, not to the reporting date.
+        .. centered:: (Orange shaded area indicates :ref:`uncertainty <5.
+What do we mean by uncertainty in this model?>`)

     .. tab-container:: tab2
         :title: Daily new diagnoses

         .. image:: img/daily_confirmed.png
+        .. centered:: (Orange shaded area indicates :ref:`uncertainty <5.
+What do we mean by uncertainty in this model?>`)

     .. tab-container:: tab3
-        :title: Active infected
+        :title: Infectious people

         .. image:: img/total_number_infected.png
+        .. centered:: (Orange shaded area indicates :ref:`uncertainty <5.
+What do we mean by uncertainty in this model?>`)

-        We estimate the number of active infected people (ie people who are capable of spreading the infection, as they are in the :math:`I^{SC}` state) for each day of the model.
-Note that the uncertainty here is very large as we do not have real data on this; note also that the y axis here has to be multiplied by :math:`10^7`.
+        We predict the number of infectious people for each day using our model.
+The uncertainty in our prediction here is very high as we do not have real data about this number.
+The y axis here has to be multiplied by :math:`10^7`.

+The dotted vertical line denotes the observation horizon, the day up to which the observed data was used for fitting the model (11th April); after we've done the fit, data until the 13th became available, so we plot those as well, in order to check how our predictions match reality.

 Number of deaths in hospital
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Prediction of the number of deaths in hospital per day and total number of deaths.
-Note that deaths are considered by the date they actually happened, not by reporting date; this is why we are not able to use data more recent than 5 days ago, as reporting takes some time.
-Shaded area indicates :ref:`uncertainty <3.
-How should I interpret the uncertainty predicted by this model?>`, specifically 95% High Posterior Density (HPD) region.

 .. content-tabs::